esimov/caire/README.md

 Key features which differentiates from the other existing open source solutions:

 - [x] Customizable command line support
+- [x] Support for both shrinking or enlarging the image
-- [x] Supports for image decrease and increase
+- [x] Resize image both vertically and horizontally
+- [x] Can resize all the images from a directory
 - [x] Does not require any third party library
 - [x] Use of sobel threshold for fine tuning
 - [x] Use of blur filter for increased edge detection